Study the South

 Study the South is a peer-reviewed online academic journal.
 Once manuscripts are selected for further consideration, they undergo a rigorous double-blind review with two referees in relevant fields, as selected by the editorial staff or editorial board.
 Reviewers will evaluate the article’s originality, methods, research, response to current literature, argument, and conclusions.

 Reviewers may choose to accept, reject, or accept the submission with revisions.
 If reviewers conclude that revisions are necessary, the author may be asked to respond to reviewers’ questions before final acceptance for publication.
 An editor will conduct correspondence between reviewers and author.
+Peer review can take between nine to twelve weeks.

 Study the South